dustinwhisman/spacedoor/src/gm-guide/running-combat.md

   enemies strong weapons or vice versa, or you can create a boss battle where the big bad has a huge pool of health and deals massive damage.

+  Take a look at the [weapons](/weapons) available to your players for ideas of how much damage is appropriate for the kinds of weapons you're designing.

   ### NPC and Lair Actions

   Other than just attacking the players, you can spice up combat by having your